danglorioso/under-30/README.md

 **Under 30** is a Microsoft Visual Studio Code extension that enhances your coding workflow by displaying the number of selected lines in the status bar and detecting functions that exceed a specified number of lines.
-By default, this limit is set to 30 lines, but it can be modified using the extension's commands.
+By default, this limit is set to 30 lines but may be modified using the extension's commands.
 It also identifies formatting errors, such as unclosed or unmatched braces, ensuring your code remains clean and within stylistic guidelines.

-This extension was developed to comply with the Tufts University CS Department's stylistic policy of writing functions no longer than 30 lines.
+This extension was originially developed to comply with the Tufts University CS Department's stylistic policy of writing functions no longer than 30 lines.

 ## Features